 Make sure your ticket is in hand.

-This can mean downloaded onto your phone or printed onto a piece of paper in your hand–either way works in most places, but whichever you choose, make sure you have it handy.
+This can mean downloaded onto your phone or printed onto a piece of paper in your hand.

 Head to the (correct) train station.